How a coronary angioplasty is carried out

 After the operation, you won't be able to drive for one week, so you'll need to arrange for someone to drive you home from hospital.

 Read more about recovering from a coronary angioplasty.

 A stent is a short, wire-mesh tube that acts like a scaffold to help keep your artery open.
 There are two main types of stent:

 - drug-eluting stent – which is coated with medication that reduces the risk of the artery becoming blocked again

 The biggest drawback of using bare metal stents is that, in around a third of cases, the arteries begin to narrow again.
 This is because the immune system sees the stent as a foreign body and attacks it, causing swelling and excessive tissue growth around the stent.

-It is possible to avoid this problem by using drug-eluting stents.
+It's possible to avoid this problem by using drug-eluting stents.
 These are coated with medication that reduces the body’s abnormal response and tissue growth.
-However, this also delays the healing of the coronary artery around the stent and means it is vitally important to keep taking blood thinning treatment (see below) for up to one year after the procedure to help reduce the risk of a blood clot blocking the stent suddenly and causing a heart attack.
+However, this also delays the healing of the coronary artery around the stent and means it's vitally important to keep taking blood thinning treatment (see below) for up to one year after the procedure.
+This helps reduce the risk of a blood clot blocking the stent suddenly and causing a heart attack.